PSJgit/montu-giphy/README.md

 - Infinite scroll (added this from the start as I didn't want to use time retrofitting)
 - Loading states

-I've run out of time prior to being able to introduce save functionality.
-This would of been implemented with local storage as a quick solution
+I've run out of time before being able to introduce save functionality.
+This would have been implemented with local storage as a quick solution.
+I've left comments throughout on things I would like to upgrade/change, in addition to this I would have liked to have made a better layout/design, but chose to mimic [Giphy](https://giphy.com/) to fit within the time constraints

+Looking forward to hearing feedback

 # React + TypeScript + Vite